 December 7th – Advanced Proposal Prep

 Learn how to prepare a narrative response to a competitive Solicitation from a Government agency that includes multiple requirements such as: technical approach, management approach, personnel, past performance and price/cost.
 Recognize the interrelationship between pricing, proposal requirements and evaluation criteria.
 Learn how government officials evaluate best value solicitations.
+This workshop is intended for those with more than 3 years of government contracting experience.

-January – Date TBD – Market Research
+January 18th – Market Research

 Determine whether you are better off as a prime contractor or subcontractor.
 How does the value of your product or service determine your sales strategy?
 How does your product define how you do business and compete for sales?
 Where is the best place to start and determine if there is opportunity for your business?
 Learn the answers to these questions at our workshop.
+This workshop is intended for those with less than 3 years of government contracting experience.

 February 7th – Opportunities in Government Subcontracting